grafana/k8s-monitoring-helm/examples/kube-pod-labels/README.md

 Labels and annotations on Kubernetes objects are not set as metric labels on metrics like [kube_pod_info](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/pod-metrics.md).
-This is because it would greatly increase metric cardinality, which can get costly. [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) can optionally create additional metrics, like `kube_pod_labels` that create label metrics that can then be joined to other pod metrics.
+This is because it would greatly increase metric cardinality, which can get costly. [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) can optionally create additional metrics.
+For example, `kube_pod_labels` create label metrics that can then be joined to other pod metrics.
 This option is not enabled by default.

 In the values file below, this section tells the kube-state-metrics deployment to generate the `kube_pod_labels` metric: